Blog/Archive

 The Woodland Series — a collection of wooden/paper sculptural-works inspired by different forest biomes.

-First of the series/completed: March, 2024
+Second of the series/completed: March, 2024

 .
 (Pinned)